brassta/ColorizeConsoleLog/readme.md

 console.log(...ConsoleGray('$MESSAGE$', $VALUE$));$END$
 ```

-try to memoize your abbrevations and use them with fun.
+try to memorize your abbreviations and use them with joy.
-In developer tools your brand new orange console.log masterpiece should be look as:
+In the Developer tools your brand new orange console.log masterpiece should look as:

 ![Screenshot](orange.jpg)

+Nice one, isn't it?

-Be well.
+Stay well.
 Thanks